TurboGears/tg2/docs/2.0/Controllers.rst

 * Redirect does not know "where you are" in the object tree and move you on from there, it just joins the URL the user requested, with the absolute or relative URL you provide.
-Using abosolute URLs is recomended.
+Using abosolute URLs is recommended.

 The new TG2 Lookup Method
 --------------------------

-Lookup and default are called in identical situations: when "normal" object traversal is not able to find an exposed method, it begins popping the stack of "not found" handlers.
+``Lookup`` and ``default`` are called in identical situations: when "normal" object traversal is not able to find an exposed method, it begins popping the stack of "not found" handlers.
 If the handler is a "default" method, it is called with the rest of the path as positional